-On Thursday 7 May 2020 there will be elections for the Mayor of London, Constituency London Assembly Members and London-wide Assembly Members.
+In May 2021 there will be elections for the Mayor of London, Constituency London Assembly Members and London-wide Assembly Members.

 The Greater London Returning Officer (GLRO) will be engaging with political parties, candidates and agents on how London Elects will manage the nominations process.

-Please check the London Elects website at regular intervals for updates.
+Please check the London Elects website for updates.

 Each candidate must declare that they meet the legal qualifications.

 Candidates must be:

 - at least 18 years old on the day of their nomination

 - a citizen of the UK, Republic of Ireland, European Union or Commonwealth

 - registered to vote in London, or have lived, worked, rented or owned property in London for the past 12 months